JohnathonNow/WebPortfolio-Hugo/content/blorg/facebookphishing/index.md

 I figured it is either giving a fake social media blurb to show for the link, or it is actually forwarding to youtube.com some of the time.
-If it was the ladder, it could be checking something about the request Facebook sends the webserver to generate the little preview - so I set up a quick experiment.
+If it was the latter, it could be checking something about the request Facebook sends the webserver to generate the little preview - so I set up a quick experiment.

 I ran `nc -l 4000` on `johnwesthoff.com` - this listens on port 4000 and spits out the data being sent there.